puk06/NexusBot/README.md

 1: `!mapl <maplink> <mods>`

+You can view about the map with mod(If you want Mods to be NM, please leave the Mods field blank)

 Example ```!mapl https://osu.ppy.sh/beatmapsets/1895850#taiko/3907074 HDNC```

 ![maplcommand](https://i.imgur.com/1f9UUi1.png)

 2: `!ro(osu!standard) !rt(taiko) !rc(ctb) !rm(mania) <username(optional)>`
+You can view your recently score!

 Username can be omitted if you are using the !reg command